dnsimple/dnsimple-api-examples/terraform/dns-change-management/README.md

   TF_API_TOKEN: "${{ secrets.TF_API_TOKEN }}"
 ```

 The only secret you will need to create is `TF_API_TOKEN` which is your Terraform Cloud API token.
-You can create a new token by going to your [Terraform Cloud user settings](https://app.terraform.io/app/settings/tokens) and clicking on "Create an API token".
+Create a new token by going to your [Terraform Cloud user settings](https://app.terraform.io/app/settings/tokens) and clicking on "Create an API token".

 </details>

 <details>
   <summary>Learn more about setting up AWS</summary>

-If you are using AWS, you will need to add the following environment variables to your workflows:
+If you are using AWS, add the following environment variables to your workflows:

 ```yaml
   AWS_ACCESS_KEY_ID: "${{ secrets.AWS_ACCESS_KEY_ID }}"